Welcome to the University of Louisville’s

 News and Information

-**SEEKING COUPLES FOR THE RAP LAB COUPLES STUDY!**
+**SEEKING COUPLES AND/OR INDIVIDUALS FOR THE RAP LAB THERAPY STUDIES!**

-Under the supervision of Dr. Owen, the members of the RAP Lab are currently conducting a couples therapy study.
-Free couples therapy is offered to any couple (married or unmarried) interested in seeking to improve their relationship communication, commitment, or satisfaction, or looking for any form of relationship strengthening.
-Any couples interested in participating are encouraged to contact Dr. Owen: email@example.com 502-852-0632
+Under the supervision of Dr. Owen, the members of the RAP Lab are currently conducting two psychotherapy studies: one for couples and one for individuals.
+For couples: any couple (married or unmarried) interested in seeking to improve their relationship communication, commitment, or satisfaction, or looking for any form of relationship strengthening.
+For individuals: this study is examining process and outcome factors in therapy; anyone who is looking for help with any kind of personal concern with moods, thoughts, behaviors, or any other challenging situations.
+The therapy is free for both studies!
+If you are interested in receiving free couple or individual therapy, or if you want more information about these studies, you are encouraged to contact Dr. Owen: email@example.com 502-852-0632

 APA 2011 in Washington D.C.